About Historic Seattle

 Q: Are your programs accessible for people with mobility issues?

 The locations of Historic Seattle’s education programs vary widely.
 We recognize that some program locations are more accessible than others – and that tours may be challenging to those with mobility issues.

 We do our best to disclose potential barriers to accessibility on our program pages and in our emails.
 If you are concerned about the accessibility of a program, please contact us at firstname.lastname@example.org or (206) 622-6952 before registering.

-Q: Do I have to be a member of Historic Seattle’s Supporters’ Circle to attend a Members Meeting?
+Q: Do I have to be a member of Historic Seattle’s Supporters’ Circle to attend a Spring or Winter Meeting?

 No!
-Members Meetings are Historic Seattle’s quarterly business meetings and are open to the public.
-That said, only Supporters’ Circle members are allowed to vote on Historic Seattle business matters.
+Our Spring and Winter Meetings are Historic Seattle’s business meetings and are open to the public.

 Q: Do you repeat education programs?